fluttercandies/flutter_scrollview_observer/README.md

 # Flutter ScrollView Observer

-This is a Widget designed for 'ListView' and 'SliverListView' to listen for which parts are being displayed.
+This is a widget designed for `ListView` and `SliverListView` to listen for which parts are being displayed.

 ## Installing